-UK leader seeks EU lifeline after surviving confidence vote
+UK’s May seeks EU lifeline after surviving confidence vote

-LONDON (AP) — British Prime Minister Theresa May is seeking a lifeline from European Union leaders after winning a no-confidence vote triggered by Conservative lawmakers unhappy with her Brexit plan.
+LONDON (AP) — British Prime Minister Theresa May is seeking a lifeline from European Union leaders Thursday after winning a no-confidence vote among her own Conservative lawmakers.

-May will ask the 27 other EU leaders at a Brussels summit Thursday for reassurances about the Brexit divorce deal that she can use to win over a skeptical British Parliament.
-The British leader scrapped a planned vote on the deal this week when it became clear she would lose.
+May will ask the other 27 EU leaders at a summit in Brussels for reassurances about the deal that she can use to win over a skeptical British Parliament, particularly those within her party who triggered the no-confidence vote in the first place.

-The bloc is adamant there can be no substantive changes to the legally-binding withdrawal agreement.
+Earlier this week, to great uproar in Parliament, May scrapped a planned vote on the deal this week when it became clear she would lose.

-On Wednesday evening, May survived a vote on her leadership from Conservative lawmakers by 200-117.
-The victory gives her a reprieve from domestic pressure but the size of the rebellion underscores the unpopularity of her Brexit plan.
+The bloc is adamant there can be no substantive changes to the legally-binding withdrawal agreement but have suggested that there could be some “clarifications.”

 Most Read Business Stories